A Model of Dark Matter and Energy: New dark matter Dark energy

 For $2r_Q < r_S$, $Q < M$, there are two horizons.
 When $2r_Q = r_S$, $Q=M$ the RN black hole is extremal and there is only one horizon.

 If $2r_Q > r_S$, $Q > M$, the RN black hole is super-extremal, there is no horizon at all and the $r=0$ singularity is observable to a distant observer.
 This is known as a naked singularity.

-All of the PEMBHs are super-extremal RN black holes so our model universe contains precisely a hundred billion naked singularities.
-We are aware of the cosmic censorship hypothesis \cite{Penrose} which would allow only zero naked singularities but that hypothesis is, to our knowledge, unproven so we believe this is not a fatal flaw.
+All of the PEMNSs are super-extremal RN black holes so our model universe contains precisely a hundred billion naked singularities.
+We are aware of the cosmic censorship hypothesis which would allow only zero naked singularities but that hypothesis is, to our knowledge, unproven so we believe this is not a fatal flaw.

-The suggestion in \cite{FramptonPLB}, which the present Letter will support, is that the Coulomb repulsion between PEMBHs could explain the observed accelerating expansion of the universe.
+The suggestion in 2022, which the present talk will support, is that the Coulomb repulsion between PEMNSs could explain the observed accelerating expansion of the universe.
 If so, it must lead to a negative pressure as one requirement and we shall show that this actually occurs.

 More importantly, we shall show that the magnitude of this pressure is consistent with the observed equation of state associated with the cosmological constant.

-Given the size of the visible universe discussed in the introduction, it is straightforward to estimate that the mean separation $\bar{L}$ of the PEMBHs is a few parsecs while their Schwarzschild radius is $r_S \sim 0.1$ pc, The wide separation, with $r_S/\bar{L} \sim 10^{-7}$, implies that an expansion in $1/r$ is rapidly convergent and this fact will simplify our derivation of the pressure.
+Given the size of the visible universe discussed in the introduction, it is straightforward to estimate that the mean separation $\bar{L}$ of the PEMNSs is a few parsecs while their Schwarzschild radius is $r_S \sim 0.1$ pc, The wide separation, with $r_S/\bar{L} \sim 10^{-7}$, implies that an expansion in $1/r$ is rapidly convergent and this fact will simplify our derivation of the pressure.

-To derive the pressure we shall need to evaluate the gravitational stress-energy pseudotensor \cite{LL}
+To derive the pressure we shall need to evaluate the gravitational stress-energy pseudotensor

 where the final subscripts represent simple partial derivatives.
 We shall need also to evaluate the electromagnetic counterpart